kissorjeyabalan/pg6100-eksamen/README.md

 [![Build Status](https://travis-ci.com/kissorjeyabalan/pg6100-eksamen.svg?token=USPSPUpuhkXXxhxgdmM4&branch=master)](https://travis-ci.com/kissorjeyabalan/pg6100-eksamen) | [![Build Status](https://travis-ci.com/kissorjeyabalan/pg6100-eksamen.svg?token=USPSPUpuhkXXxhxgdmM4&branch=develop)](https://travis-ci.com/kissorjeyabalan/pg6100-eksamen) | [![codecov](https://codecov.io/gh/kissorjeyabalan/pg6100-eksamen/branch/develop/graph/badge.svg?token=HInyhbQ9f1)](https://codecov.io/gh/kissorjeyabalan/pg6100-eksamen) | [![MIT Licensed](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 Link to repo: https://github.com/kissorjeyabalan/pg6100-eksamen

+## KNOWN ISSUE
+The application as a whole doesn't work, due CORS, spring-security-gateway and spring-security not working well together.
+We assume this is some kind of bug that is on spring side, and have exhausted all options of trying to resolve this issue in time.

+Therefore, unless web security is disabled - it is not possible to do any POST requests on the website.
+This makes the frontend pretty useless, however, everything is working -just fine- on the backend side of things (and when calling everything through postman and restassured (in i.e. e2e tests))

+This is unfortunate for us, but it is what it is.
+LocalApplicationRunner still mocks all dependencies, so the API can be tested there, or by running it all in docker and calling the following endpoints in postman:
+- localhost/api/v1/auth/
+- localhost/api/v1/movies/
+- localhost/api/v1/kino/shows/
+- localhost/api/v1/kino/theaters/
+- localhost/api/v1/kino/theaters/
+- localhost/api/v1/kino/users/
+- localhost/api/v1/kino/tickets/

+First a login post must be done to auth/login, to acquire session cookie - then the session can be used with all other endpoints.
+Again, everything works on the backend, it's just an unfortunate situation with spring-gateway-cloud at its current state.

 ## Starting the application
 Prerequisites to start the application is docker and docker-compose.
 To start the application, navigate to the root directory and run: